thoughtbot/capybara_accessibility_audit/README.md

 ## Frequently Asked Questions

-My application already exists, will automated accessibility audits are uncovering violations left and right.
+My application already exists, automated accessibility audits are uncovering violations left and right.
 Do I have to fix them all at once?
 ---

 Your suite has control over which rules are skipped and which rules are